HL7/davinci-deqm/source/pages/mrp.md

 |Practitioner|DEQM Practitioner Profile|[DEQM Practitioner (STU3)]|[DEQM Practitioner (R4)]|
 |Task|HEDIS MRP Task Profile|[HEDIS MRP Task (STU3)]|[HEDIS MRP Task (R4)]|

-### MRP FHIR Transactions:

-{% include img.html img="mrp-wf-overview.jpg" %}

-#### Gather Data Requirements From Payer

-In this optional step, the Provider queries the Payer("Aggregator") for which resources are needed for MRP measure reporting.
-Note that instead of using this API, the measure definition can be reviewed manually to determine what data needs to be submitted.

-{% include img-narrow.html img="data-requirement.jpg" caption="Data Requirements Operation" %}

-The required data for MRP is discovered by invoking the|[Data Requirements] operation on the payer's `Measure/measure-mrp` endpoint.

-##### APIs
-{:.no_toc}

-These artifacts are used in this transaction:

-1. Data Requirements: [$data-requirements (R4)] operation  (Note - the same operation is used for both version STU3 and R4 transaction)

-##### Usage
-{:.no_toc}

-Using either the `GET` and `POST` Syntax the operation can be invoked as follows:

-`GET|[base]/Measure/measure-mrp/$data-requirements?periodStart={periodStart}&periodEnd={periodEnd}`
-`POST|[base]/Measure/measure-mrp/$data-requirements`

-{% include examplebutton.html example="measure-requirements-example" b_title = "Example Data Requirements operation" %}

----

-#### Submit Data to Payer

-{% include img-narrow.html img="submit-mrp-data.jpg" caption="Submit data Operation" %}

-##### Submit Data to a Payer's Measure endpoint
-{:.no_toc}

-Provider will use the Submit Data operation to submit a MeasureReport and the referenced resources required by the payers as supporting evidence to provide the MRP attestation to the payer.
-(Note that the Collect Data and Subscription Operations are not supported for this use case.)
-For MRP the Provider may submit either a *Task* resource or an *Observation* resource as the primary resource used to evaluate the measure.

 ##### Graph of MRP resources:
 {:.no_toc}